-Another potential version of Dark Elves would be the Svartálfar (meaning Black Elves), a dark creature living beneath the ground in a place called Svartálfaheimr that among other things crafted replacement hair for Sif and the unbreakable chain that binds Fenrir.
+Another potential version of Dark Elves would be the Svartálfar (meaning Black Elves), a creature with very light, translucid skin since they are living deep beneath the ground without light in a place called Svartálfaheimr (Black Elves Home) that among other things crafted replacement hair for Sif and the unbreakable chain that binds Fenrir.
 It is unclear however if the Black Elves and Dark Elves are in fact the same type of creature, however there are certain similarities between them.
 Black Elves are also believed to potentially be another word for Dwarves.

 The Dark Elves of the Forgotten Realms setting or Drow as they are more commonly referred to as were once a surface dwelling race that were driven underground after their goddess Lolth (known as Araushnee before her fall) betrayed the rest of the Seldarine (the elven gods) and were cast down into the abyss for her treachery.
 As Araushnee their goddess were known as the goddess of destiny and artisans but once she became Lolth her domains became more about darkness and spiders and other evil things that would deeply influence Drow society.